-An insect belonging to the order of Thysanoptera, with about 5,500 species worldwide, of which about 400 species occur in Central Europe.
-The trivial name Thysanoptera is due to their typical long hair fringes on the wing edges.
-Only the species Rebenthrips (Drepanothrips reuteri) is of importance as a pest on vines, but it also infests other plants.
-The insect hibernates as a female preferably under the bark of the stem, but also on withered leaves and in the soil.
-With the shoot in spring, the first animals migrate to the leaves and lay bean-shaped eggs, about 0.2 millimetres in size, in the leaf tissue.
-The development takes place via two larval and up to three nymph stages (juvenile stages) to the trained sexual animals.
-These are only 0.6 to 0.8 millimetres in size, have characteristically fringed wings, two visible eyes and a pair of feelers with six limbs.
+An insect belonging to the order Thysanoptera with about 5,500 species worldwide, of which about 400 species occur in Central Europe.
+They bear the trivial name fringe because of their typical long hair fringes on the edges of their wings.
+Only the species grapevine thrips (Drepanothrips reuteri) is important as a pest on the vine, but it also attacks other plants.
+The insect overwinters as a female, preferably under the bark of the stem, but also on withered foliage and in the soil.
+With the shoots in spring, the first animals migrate to the leaves and lay bean-shaped eggs, about 0.2 millimetres in size, in the leaf tissue.
+Development takes place via two larval and up to three nymphal stages (juvenile stages) to the formed sexual animals.
+These are only 0.6 to 0.8 millimetres in size, have characteristically fringed wings, two visible eyes and a pair of antennae with six limbs.

 I have great respect for the scope and quality of the wein.plus encyclopaedia.
 It is a unique place to go for crisp, sound information on terms from the world of wine.Dr.
 Edgar Müller